I'm a provider

 Please wait while you are redirected.

+The TEMS system has a specialized magnifying rectoscope with ports for insufflation, instrumentation, and irrigation.
 This procedure has been available for nearly 20 years in Europe but has not been used widely in the United States.
 Two reasons for this slow diffusion are the steep learning curve for the procedure and the limited indications.
-As examples, most rectal polyps can be removed endoscopically and many rectal cancers need a wide excision and are thus not amenable to local resection.
+For example, most rectal polyps can be removed endoscopically, and many rectal cancers need a wide excision and are thus not amenable to local resection.

 POLICYTransanal endoscopic microsurgery may be considered medically necessary for treatment of rectal adenomas, including recurrent adenomas that cannot be removed using other means of local excision.